 The nursing home residents who engage in this mistreatment typically have cognitive disabilities but can still physically move around the facility, Pillemer said in the press release.
 Many times, these residents suffer from dementia or a mood disorder that can show up as physical aggression or arguments, particularly in the close quarters of a nursing home.

 So, what can be done to minimize resident-to-resident mistreatment at nursing homes?
-The researchers suggest intervention tailored to the needs and abilities of the people who abuse fellow residents and programs that train nursing home staff to recognize and report such behavior.
+The researchers suggest interventions tailored to the needs and abilities of the people who abuse fellow residents and programs that train nursing home staff to recognize and report such behavior.
 They also advocate giving staff guidelines to follow when the mistreatment occurs.

 “We urgently need strategies to address this under-recognized problem, which affects fully one-fifth of all residents, erodes their quality of life and is stressful for staff to manage,” said study co-author Dr. Mark Lachs, co-chair of the Division of Geriatrics and Gerontology and the Irene F. and I. Roy Psaty Distinguished Professor of Clinical Medicine at Weill Cornell in the press release.

-The New York Times blog item suggests solutions to the problem aimed at improving the overall quality of life for nursing home residents, including hiring additional staff members, training staff members to reduce conflict, treating residents’ depression and minimizing areas of congestion in nursing facilities.
+The New York Times blog item suggests solutions to the problem aimed at improving the overall quality of life for nursing home residents, including hiring additional staff members, training staff members to reduce conflict, treating residents’ depression, and minimizing areas of congestion in nursing facilities.

 If your loved one has been abused or mistreated in a nursing home – either by a staff member or fellow resident – it’s very important to contact a qualified nursing home abuse lawyer as soon as possible.